Backup software ready for Windows Server 2025 with Hyper-V backup, cloud backup, VMware backup, disk cloning & imaging, P2V/V2V/V2P, and FTPS server

 Step By Step Instructions for Centralized Management Console / Dashboard

 In order to set up remote management you need to decide which topology you want to use.
-You can have slaves connect to the master console or the master connects to the slave, or combination of both methods.
+You can have nodes connect to the controller console or the controller connects to the node, or combination of both methods.

 From the main menu, open Security and Remote Settings: